+Pag

+FINA NCIAL REGULATIONS

+Introdu uction 4

+Legal I Framework 4

+Financ sial Management 5

+Financ sial Control Framework 5

+Status of Financial Regulations 5

+cial Information

+pry Framework

+Review

+Associ ated Policies and Procedures 7

+FINA NCIAL RESPONSIBILITIES

 1.1 The Role of the Corporation 8

 1.2 The Role of the Audit Committee

-1.3 The Role of the Search Committee 10
+1.3 The Role of the Search Committee

-1.4 The Role of the Student, Curriculum and Quality Committee 11
+1.4 The Role of the Student, Curriculum and Quality Committee

-1.5 The Role of the Finance and Resources Committee 12
+1.5 The Role of the Finance and Resources Committee

-1.6 The Role of the Principal and Chief Executive (Chief Accounting Officer) 13
+1.6 The Role of the Principal and Chief Executive (Chief Accounting Officer)

-1.7 The Role of the Chief Operating Officer/Vice Principal 13
+1.7 The Role of the Chief Operating Officer/Vice Principal

-1.5 The Role of Budget Holders 14
+1.5 The Role of Budget Holders

-1.6 The Responsibilities of all College Staff
+1.6 The Responsibilities of all College Staff 14

 1.7 The Role of Internal Audit

-1.8 The Role of External Audit

-1.9 The Role of the Other Auditors 16
+1.8 1.9 The Role of the Other Auditors

-1.10 Risk Management 16
+1.10 Risk Management

-1.11 Anti-Fraud Strategy (including Whistleblowing) 18
+1.10 Anti-Fraud Strategy (including Whistleblowing)

 1.12 Code of Conduct

-1.13 Gifts and Hospitality 18
+1.13 Gifts and Hospitality

+FINAN NCIAL REGULATIONS

-FINANCIAL MANAGEMENT AND CONTROL
+CIAL MANAGEMENT AND CONTROL .
+20

-Accounting Arrangements 20
+2.1 Accounting Arrangements 20

-Budget Preparation and Financial Planning.
-21
+2.2 Budget Preparation and Financial Planning

-Approval of Budget 21
+2.3 Approval of Budget

-Authorisation to Incur Expenditure 22
+2.4 Authorisation to Incur Expenditure 22

-Monitoring of Budget 22
+2.5 Monitoring of Budget

-Budget Virement 23
+2.6 Budget Virement 23

-Treatment of Deficit 23
+2.7 Treatment of Deficit

-Financial Information Systems 23
+2.8 Financial Information Systems

-Accounting Returns 24
+2.9 Accounting Returns

-Accounting Records 24
+2.10 Accounting Records 24

-Accounting Arrangements Budget Preparation and Financial Planning Approval of Budget Authorisation to Incur Expenditure Monitoring of Budget Budget Virement Treatment of Deficit Financial Information Systems Accounting Returns
+FINAN CIAL CONTROLS .
+25

-2.11 Banking
+2.11

-2.12 Purchasing Arrangements 27
+2.11 Banking Purchasing Arrangements 20

-Authorising Invoices for Payment
+2.12 Authorising Invoices for Payment 30

-Salaries, Wages and Staff Expenses
+2.13 Salaries, Wages and Staff Expenses

-The Head of Finance and Personnel
+2.15 The Director of HR

 2.16 On-Boarding

 2.17 The Chief Operating Officer/Vice Principal